ms-van3t-devs/ms-van3t/README.md

     * Test sumo by opening a terminal and running "sumo-gui".

     * **Possible problems**:

+			You may get the following error when running SUMO:

-        	`sumo-gui: symbol lookup error: /usr/lib/libgdal.so.26: undefined symbol: GEOSMakeValid_r`
+        	"sumo-gui: symbol lookup error: /usr/lib/libgdal.so.26: undefined symbol: GEOSMakeValid_r"

-        	To solve it, remove all the reference to GEOS inside /usr/local/lib/ (**do not** do it if you need the GEOS library):
+        	To solve it, remove all the reference to GEOS inside /usr/local/lib/ (do NOT do it if you need the GEOS library):

-        	`sudo rm /usr/local/lib/libgeos*`
+        	"sudo rm /usr/local/lib/libgeos*"

 * Clone this repository in your pc: